 When he's not in the mountains, Mark works with The North Face Research, Design and Development team and lectures frequently on his life of adventure.
 He has done motivational speaking for clients like General Motors, Bank of New York, the Vanity Fair corporation, and the National Geographic Society.
 Mark has also worked extensively in the film and television industry, both in front of and behind the camera.
 His credits include work for National Geographic Television, NBC Sports, Warren Miller Entertainment, and Rush HD.
-Mark has written many articles over the years and his work has appeared in National Geographic, National Geographic Adventure, Men's Journal, Outside, Climbing, Skiing, New York Magazine and many other publication in the US and abroad.
+Mark has written many articles over the years and his work has appeared in National Geographic, National Geographic Adventure, Men's Journal, Outside, Climbing, Skiing, New York Magazine and many other publications in the US and abroad.
 In 2007 he published his first book: "Baffin Island: Climbing, Trekking, Skiing."
-Synnott Mountain Guides was born in 1997, the year before Mark got married and had his first child.
-Since then the business has grown steadily every year, and Mark and his guides have successfully trained hundreds of aspiring climbers.
-In 2004, Mark began the process of attaining certification from the American Mountain Guides Association AMGA).
+Synnott Mountain Guides was born in 1997, and the business has grown steadily every year.
+Today Mark and his guides have successfully trained hundreds of aspiring climbers.
+In 2004, Mark began the process of attaining certification from the American Mountain Guides Association (AMGA).
 He was certified in the Rock discipline in 2006 and attained his Alpine certification in September, 2009.
 He is working diligently now on the Ski certification, and is hoping to attain the coveted IFMGA guide status in the next two years.
 Mark is also a long time member of Mountain Rescue Service (MRS) A- team, and in 2012 was elected to the MRS board of directors.
 He has also a been board member of the Access Fund since 2009.

 Jim is a native of Mount Washington Valley, where he learned an appreciation for the mountains at an early age.
 He was on skis by the age of 4, and in 1982 started climbing waterfall ice at the age of 14.
 While still a teenager, Jim established what was then the hardest technical rock climb in New England, with his historic first-ascent of Cathedral Ledge's Liquid Sky.
 His exploits on rock have been documented in feature articles in Climbing and Rock and Ice magazines, as well as the films Master's of Stone II and Uncommon Ground.
 He has ventured to the top of remote peaks in Kyrgyzstan, Pakistan, Baffin Island, Patagonia and Peru, and pioneered new, hard routes throughout New England and the Rocky Mountains.
 In addition to working as guide for the past 30 years, Jim is one of the world's most accomplished adventure cameramen.
 His career behind the camera has led him to shoot television programs for all the major networks, as well as feature documentaries, commercials, and action sports.
 He has worked with a diverse portfolio of clients that includes National Geographic, Warren Miller Entertainment, Discovery, MTV, The North Face, Patagonia, Eddie Bauer, Peter Jennings Productions and others.
 From Mount Everest to Antarctica, Jim has operated cameras in the world's most extreme environments, keeping up with world-class athletes and adventurers to get his shot.
 Jim's experience as an expert climber and skier allows him an inside perspective on the places and personalities he captures on film.
 Jim's mountain skills enable him to single-handedly rig his own shots without the need of a large crew.
 He has worked as a camera operator for Discovery Channel's hit show, The Deadliest Catch; National Geographic Explorer's Surviving Everest; NBC's Great Trango: A Mile High in Pakistan; and Matchstick Production's Claim, filming extreme skiing in the Alps.
 In 2010, Jim partnered with pro-skier Chris Davenport to produce the independent adventure film Australis: An Antarctic Ski Odyssey.
 For more info check out Jim's website at GraniteFilms.com.

-With 44 years of climbing experience and 23 years working as a guide, Paul Cormier is one of most experienced mountain guides in New England.
+With 46 years of climbing experience and 25 years working as a guide, Paul Cormier is one of most experienced mountain guides in New England.
 In the White Mountains, where he has been climbing since he was a kid, Paul has more than 150 first ascents on both rock and ice.
 His knowledge of our local peaks is unparalleled.
 Further afield, Paul has led guided expeditions to Tanzania (Kilimanjaro), Argentina (Aconcagua, Tronador) and Ecuador (Cotapaxi, Chimborazo, Antisana, and Illaniza North and South).
 Paul has been on ten expeditions to Bolivia and has climbed so many peaks that he can't remember them all.
 A partial list includes: Hauyna Potosi, Piramide Blanca (2nd ascent of the American Route - East Face), Pequeno Alpomayo, Cabaza de Condor, a significant attempt on the east face of Illampu, Parinacota, Wila Llojeto, Jankho Huyo, and Tiquimani (possible 1st ascent of west wall).
 Personal trips have taken him to Patagonia, British Columbia, Yosemite (El Capitan, Half Dome, etc), Zion (Prodigal Son), and a 45 day traverse of the Chilliwack Range in the North Cascades.
 Additionally, Paul has been a guest guide for Exum Mountain Guides in Teton National Park (1998 and 2001).
 He also guided on Mt.
 Rainier, Mt.
 Shasta and in Chamonix, France.
 Paul has taken the AMGA Advanced Rock Guide's Course.
-He is Level 2 certified by the American Avalanche Institute, holds a current WFR, and participated in Peak Rescue Institute's High Angle Rescue School in 2008.
+He is Level 2 certified by the American Avalanche Institute, holds a current WFR, and is certified as a High Angle Rescue Specialist by Peak Rescue Institute.
 Paul is also the president and a team leader with AVSAR (Androscoggin Valley Search and Rescue) and a member of MRS (Mountain Rescue Service) in North Conway.

 Scott Lee is an AMGA certified rock instructor with a passion for teaching others how to be safe and efficient on ice, rock, and in alpine terrain.
 Scott has climbed extensively throughout the United States, climbing routes up to 5.11 and grade 5 ice.
 He has gone to 20,000ft in Bolivia and climbed numerous routes in British Columbia.
 Locally he has extensive knowledge of the climbing history, the local heroes, and the topography of the cliffs.
 Scott lived in Utah for 8 years; ski mountaineering in the Wasatch Mountains, and ice and rock climbing throughout the West.
 The lure of white water led him to many multiday kayak and rafting trips, most notably a self supported expedition down the Grand Canyon and rafting Class 5 on the Apurimac River in Peru.
 Scott is SPRAT Level 2 Rope Access Technician and Wilderness and Winter Care First Responder.
 He is an active member of the Mountain Search and Rescue team, and is trained in Swift Water Rescue by the City of San Diego.
 Scott has built his own green private residence and is a professional businessman by trade.
 He lives with his wife and teenage son in North Conway, NH.
 This is Scott's fourth season with Synnott Mountain Guides.